Sandia Snowshoe Classic

 Sandia Mountains, United States • 24 Jan 2026

-The 22nd Sandia Snowshoe Classic takes place on January 24, 2026, at Sandia Crest.
-The event is a 5K snowshoe race on trails in the Cibola National Forest.
-It is presented by the Friends of the Sandia Mountains.
-Organizers note the course has recent snowfall.
-JackRabbit Race Management will provide timing.
-Parking at the Crest is limited, so carpooling is recommended.
+The 22nd Sandia Snowshoe Classic takes place on Saturday, January 24, 2026, at Sandia Crest.
+The event is a 5K snowshoe race that follows trails in the Cibola National Forest.
+The course has an updated map available from the Friends of the Sandia Mountains.

 Entry and logistics